 But as it heats up highlight those outdoor living areas whether it is a deck, patio, gazebo, pool or any other area outside your home.

 The Benefits of Staging Your Decks and Patios

 There are two things that you potentially do when you make the most of your outdoor living areas.

 Potential Extra Living Space

 Depending on how your outdoor area integrates with the indoor areas it can help give a home buyer a sense of more living space.
-Giving them a perception of extra square footage above and beyond what is listed for for your home in the MLS.
+It can give a perception of extra square footage above and beyond what is listed for the living area of your home in the MLS.

 A large deck with a place to eat and outdoor seating off the kitchen slider can have a huge appeal if you can make your home buyer want to spend time out there.

 It will extend the living space right out the kitchen slider onto the deck or patio.